CLI Reference

 The command specified by --eval-command is crucial for the optimization process.
 It must:

-- Execute the modified code from
+- Execute the modified code from your source file(s)

 - Print the metric you specified with